Gradient flows for empirical Bayes in high-dimensional linear models: Experiments

+over fresh samples $\x_{\text{new}}$ for the remaining random designs.
+The posterior mean $\E_{\widehat g}[\btheta \mid \y]$ is computed as described in Section \ref{sec:posteriorinference} using $T'=50{,}000$ additional iterates of $\bvarphi_t$, and the expectations over $\x_{\text{new}}$ are approximated via $n_\text{test}=1000$ independent test samples.
+All TV errors, log-likelihoods, and prediction MSEs are averaged over 10 random trials, using the same design $\X$ and independently sampled regression coefficients and noise $(\btheta,\beps)$ per trial.

+As expected, the negative log-likelihood $\bar F_n(\widehat g)$ is smallest for all priors in the setting of no regularization $\lambda=0$.
+We observe that the prediction MSE is also nearly minimized for most priors and designs at $\lambda=0$, and is approximately constant across a range of sufficiently small values of $\lambda$.
+The smallest errors in TV distance for the estimated prior densities are generally attained at the smoothest estimates within these ranges of $\lambda$ that yield near-optimal prediction MSE.\\

-in the reparametrization of $\btheta$ by $\bvarphi$, which is easily checked to be the value that minimizes $\lambda_{\max}$.
-Theoretical results of \cite{vempala2019rapid,balasubramanian2022towards} on ULA suggest a step size inversely proportional to the smoothness parameter.
-As such, we will rescale the step size $\eta_t^\varphi$ in EBflow and Langevin-MCEM relative to $1/\lambda_{\max}$, i.e.\ all further reference to $\eta_t^\varphi$ will be in the following reparametrized form of (\ref{eq:phiupdate}):
+\textbf{Step sizes.} Theoretical results of \cite{vempala2019rapid,balasubramanian2022towards} on ULA suggest a step size inversely proportional to the smoothness of the target density.
+As such, we will rescale the step size $\eta_t^\varphi$ in EBflow and Langevin-MCEM by $1/\lambda_{\max}$ in \eqref{eq:lambdamax}, i.e.\ all further reference to $\eta_t^\varphi$ will be in the following reparametrized form of (\ref{eq:phiupdate}):

-\textbf{Step sizes.} A larger step size $\eta_t^{\varphi}$ in EBflow leads to faster mixing, but can result in a higher discretization bias for ULA.
-The step size $\eta_t^w$ determines an exponential weighting of past iterates when updating the prior.
-An overly large $\eta_t^w$ can lead to high Monte Carlo variance in the estimated prior, while an overly small $\eta^w_t$ can lead to slow convergence.
+A larger step size $\eta_t^{\varphi}$ in EBflow leads to faster mixing, but can result in a higher discretization bias for ULA.
+The step size $\eta_t^w$ determines an exponential weighting of past iterates when updating the prior, where large $\eta_t^w$ can lead to high Monte Carlo variance in the estimated prior, while small $\eta^w_t$ can lead to slow convergence.